calderete/the-cult-of-life/pages/text/chapters/gahn_dojo.md

 "It has to do with the gifts you have been given...you have been given many gifts, yes?"
 "I have"

-_Drul'do's_ disk flung itself to the center of the temple "...you see my worth class she is a _sonovian_" he said gesturing back to the purple female as he addressed all of the selectees"...a miracle of engineering by the great gene weavers, the _Jin Mataratix_...she knows no fear and has the instincts of trillions of hunters in her black bones...but you know what _*heh heh*_...even she is going to struggle against my deka gauntlet today _*hehe*_...but she is going to do much better than the rest of you I am sure..._*hahahaha*_...Neta Domiata!
+_Drul'do's_ disk flung itself to the center of the temple "...you see my worthy class she is a _sonovian_" he said gesturing back to the purple female "...a miracle of engineering by the great gene weavers, the _Jin Mataratix_...she knows no fear and has the instincts of trillions of hunters in her black bones...but you know what _*heh heh*_...even she is going to struggle against my deka gauntlet today _*hehe*_...but she is going to do much better than the rest of you I am sure..._*hahahaha*_...Neta Domiata!
 Gather you training weapons and go down to the _kototorium_!!"

+_Do'tekh_ sized up the domiata as she made her way down...he didn't rate her much of a fighter.
+As the opposite doors of the _kototorium_ opened he was sure she was doomed...despite the maestros words.
+She was facing a _to'hedgite_, bipedal like her but much larger...and very fast..._Do'tekh_ had fought many like him and rated him a fine opponent.

+_Drul'do_ layed out the simple rules of the deka gauntlet, the selectee faces ten opponents which are instanced by The _to'hedgite_ roared